 At St Nicholas Priory CE VA Primary School we are using increasingly varied and active ways of working which include art and drama, debating, visits, posters, photos, videos, interactive displays, research and visits.
-Our use of activities during Creative Learning time also allows for a more creative approach to teaching and learning about RE.
-Work can be recorded in books but also through the Evidence Me portal.
+Work in KS2 is recorded in books and through floor books.
+In KS1 evidence if provided through Evidence Me portal and floor books.